godotengine/godot-docs/tutorials/scripting/gdscript/warnings/shadowed_global_identifier.rst

 .. code-block:: none

-    The %s "%s" has the same name as a %s.
+    The variable "str" has the same name as a built-in function.

 The default warning level for this warning is **Warn**.